TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Unlike flying solo, flying with infants has its perks.

-Most airlines will allow you to bring a mountain of food, breast milk, formula powder, flask of water, and pouches if you have young tots in tow.
-However, some airlines have a strict packing guideline that you’ll need to follow.
-Emirates, for instance, require you to store baby food in individual Ziplock bags prior to putting them through a security checkpoint.
+Most airlines will allow you to bring essentials like a mountain of food, breast milk, formula powder, a flask of water, and pouches if you have young tots in tow.
+However, some airlines have strict packing guidelines that you’ll need to follow.
+Emirates, for instance, requires you to store baby food in individual Ziplock bags prior to putting it through a security checkpoint.

-Other essentials to put in your hand luggage include infant medications like Paracetamol and a change of clothes for the whole fam.
-Airplanes don’t provide them and you never know when your baby will regurgitate or randomly develop a fever.
+Other essentials to carry in your hand luggage include infant medications like Paracetamol and a change of clothes, enough for the whole fam.
+Airplanes don’t provide them, and you never know when your baby will regurgitate or randomly develop a fever.

 A few airlines like KLM, Korea Air, Emirates, and Singapore Airlines hand out free fun packs for children.
 Depending on the kid’s age, they’ll get a nifty bag with a variety of goodies like a stuffed toy, bib, diaper cream, colouring book, passport holder, and sticker pack.